Amuria District: Location

 Amuria District is bordered by Otuke District to the north, Napak District to the northeast, Katakwi District to the east, Soroti District to the south, Kaberamaido District to the southwest, and Alebtong District to the west.
 The town of Amuria is located approximately 45 km north of Soroti, the largest town in the sub-region.

 Overview

 The district is composed of two counties: Amuria County and Orungo County.

 Population

 In 1991, the national population census estimated the population of the district at 69,400.
 The 2002 census estimated the population at 180,000.
-In 2014, the population was estimated at 183,348.In 2015 it was at 188,600,in 2020 the population was at 225,000 and recent census of 2023 put the figure at 248,500.
+In 2014, the population was estimated at 183,348.In 2015 it was at 188,600, in 2020 the population was at 225,000 and recent census of 2023 put the figure at 248,500.

 Economic activities

 The economy of Amuria District is based on two main activities: subsistence agriculture and animal husbandry.
-Over 90 percent of the population engages in either or both activities.
+Over 90 percent of the population engages in either or both activities. and the crops include: